 A major part of the research on bedload transport is conducted at WSL's hydrological test sites in Alptal(canton of Schwyz), especially in the Erlenbach and Vogelbach streams.
 Our hydrological research in Alptal began back in 1967; the bedload measuring stations at the Vogelbach and Erlenbach were installed in 1982 and 1994.
 Both here and at other streams, we continuously measure bedload transport using geophone sensors (formerly: hydrophone sensors).

-This is how it works: a geophone is a device that measures vibrations.
+A geophone is a device that measures vibrations.
 It is secured to the underside of a steel plate, which is built into the solid channel bed.
 When a bedload particle rolls over the plate, it triggers vibrations that are registered by the sensor.
 These signals are saved electronically and geophone impulses are counted in a simplified way to constitute a measure of bedload transport.
 To quantify the bedload transport, we have to calibrate this system with independent bedload measurements (e.g. in a retention basin).

 In parallel, we have recently installed automatic basket samplers in the Erlenbach, for example, which collect bedload for a certain period of time.
 These allow us to more accurately determine how much bedload there is at what time and how large the grain is, and to calibrate this with the geophone measurements.